joeyology/seek-first/src/pages/about.md

 ---
 title: About Us
-subtitle: This is a short page about us and our work.
+subtitle: Who we are and our identity
 img_path: "/images/20190217_062655.jpg"
 menus:
   main: